Copyright Magnus Schult / Pressestelle – Studierendenmarketing Universität Greifswald, Steffen Harzsch, Peter Michalik, Gerald Kerth

 - Admission requirements: B.Sc. in Biological, Environmental or Life Sciences or related degrees with at least 50 % of credit from the biological field on subjects such as zoology, botany, ecology, evolution, or physiology.
 For release-requests please contact the examination board.
 Additionally, evidence of English language proficiency at level B2 (CEFR) is required.

 - Admission: Local admission protocol based on B.Sc. grades; deadlines for applications can be found here.
-International applicants check under "The International Side of the University of Greifswald"
+International applicants check under "The International Side of the University of Greifswald" and requirements and application procedure

 - Field of study: Natural sciences, life sciences